COVID Insurance Disputes

 Actual coverage will vary for each business depending on the policy and the policy language.
 Additionally, each policy will have various coverage restrictions, many of which depend heavily on the precise wording of the policy.
 For example, a policy that covers risk of “direct physical loss or damage” may be interpreted differently than a policy that omits the word “direct”.

 Each policy is different, and the various definitions and exclusions can make it difficult for restaurant and business owners to determine whether they are covered for losses sustained as a result of COVID-19.
 Depending on the policy language, business owners who are considering filing a claim may need to gather and submit various documentation such as:

-- Records pertaining to any employee, customer or other individual with access to the premises who has tested positive from COVID-19
+- Physical records pertaining to any employee, customer or other individual with access to the premises who has tested positive from COVID-19

 - Information about nearby properties that have been accessed by individuals with COVID-19